lessmind/bitbucket-pr-dashboard/README.md

 ### Live demo with github pages
 https://lessmind.github.io/bitbucket-pr-dashboard/#

-Again, the app password will be stored in local storage now, **DON'T use it on devices you don't trust**
+Again, the app password will be stored in local storage now, **ALWAYS logout on devices you don't trust**

 ### TODOs
 - [ ] make login credential only stored in localStorage when user ask to